CZ-NIC/fred-docs/EPPReference/ProtocolBasics/GenericMessage.rst

 After the prolog, the **root element** follows and identifies the protocol and its version.
-This is always ``<epp>`` in the standard base EPP namespace (``urn:ietf:params:xml:ns:epp-1.0``) which must be declared at the ``<epp>`` element together with the base EPP schema to allow message validation.
+This is always ``<epp>`` in the standard base EPP namespace (``urn:ietf:params:xml:ns:epp-1.0``) which must be declared at the ``<epp>`` element.
+See also :doc:`/EPPReference/SchemasNamespaces/index` on how to enable client-side XML validation.

 .. code-block:: xml
    :caption: Example of the root element